Stitching the Sacred

 maiki-jane - founder of 'the sage caravan' is a multidisciplinary artist and wellbeing practitioner with a background in community development, social and emotional wellbeing, nature connection, and expressive arts. maiki-jane walks beside people, supporting transitions and witnessing their transformations by providing opportunities for people to discover their innate wisdom, sense of connection, unique expression, inspiration, and healing.

-Meet the organisers
+Meet the vision holders

 Bianca Patetl-Flowers